 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 You may be asking, "What is distracted driving?"
 Distracted driving is any non-driving activity a motorist engages in that has the potential to distract him or her from the primary task of driving.
 Stressful jobs, busy lifestyles and technology are just a few of the reasons why individuals may engage in distracted driving activities.

-The U.S. Department of Transportation reports that in 2011, 3,331 people died in crashes linked to driver distraction.
-Hundreds of thousands more people suffered a distracted driving-related injury.
+The U.S. Department of Transportation reports that in 2012 (the most recent year data is available), 3,328 people died in crashes linked to driver distraction and 421,000 more people suffered a distracted driving-related injury.
 In fact, 17 percent of all crashes where someone was injured involved driver distraction.

 According to the federal Bureau of Labor Statistics' Census of Fatal Occupational Injuries (2013), the leading cause of worker fatality in Indiana is highway vehicle crashes.

 Main Types of Driver Distraction

 There are primarily three types of distracted driving.